jerry9871/CausalLinkSim/README.md

 - Electrostatic force is a fundamental property of the particle and its charge (Gauss's law) and the action quanta are distributed across causal links (my claim).
 - Length contraction is emergent phenomena observed within the massive particles and their causal interactions, due to the advanced/retarded interaction delivery along the causal links.
+- The Lorentz invariance (statement that fundamental laws are the same for all inertial observers) is implicit, since we do not require any reference frame and / or the field to propagate in.
+The causal link speed is isotropic in the frame reference of the receiver entity.
 - A light clock moving at constant speed relative to a stationary observer will appear to tick slower due to advanced/retarded wavefront delivery along the causal links.
 Within the Twin paradox concept, the total tick count measured by moving clock will be less than the stationary clock at reunion, as predicted by the conventional theory.
 This is due to the combined effect of advanced/retarded wavefront and the inertial coupling (to be shown).
 A hint can be found in the Dialect video, where they demonstrated that twin paradox can be explained without the need for isotropy of the speed of light, effectively demonstrating that the Lorentz's Original Ether Theory is sufficient to explain the effect.
-- Length contaction is complementary to the time dilation. **The space scaling anisotropy should yield to time speed anisotropy.** - TODO interpret this properly.
+- Length contraction is complementary to the time dilation. **The space scaling anisotropy should yield to time speed anisotropy.** - TODO interpret this properly.
-- Magnetism is the rotation of the electrostatic force vector, when observed as contribution from every nearby moving charged particle (Faraday's law in simple terms).
+- Magnetism is the time rotation of the electrostatic force vector manifested on a charged particle, when observed as contribution from every nearby moving charged particle (Faraday's law in simple terms).
-- The Lorentz invariance and gauge symmetries without fields needs to be demonstrated.
-The Lorentz transformation is a result of the advanced/retarded wavefront delivery along the causal links.
 - Light and other electromagnetic waves are emergent properties of the particles and their causal interactions.
 The combined effect of vector actions propagating along advanced/retarded causality wavefront yields to the perpendicular electric and magnetic propagating fields along null trajectories.

 ### Nice to get: INERTIA and ROTATING REFERENCE FRAME

 - I adhere to Mach's principle: The inertia of a particle is determined by the distribution of all other particles in the universe.
 Intertia is the fundamental and defining property of space.
 - Inertia is an emergent phenomenon from the particles and their interactions, and it follows similar rules as the electrostatic force.
 Particles are **inertially coupled** to each other with finite speed of causality.
-- The particle has no hidden variable to hold its momentum, because that would require an independent reference frame.
-Each causal link has it's own momentum-like equivalent state.
+- In SR, momentum and energy are frame-dependent; rest mass is invariant.
+Therefore, each causal link has it's own momentum-like equivalent state.
 State vector is a property the causal link, rather than of the particle itself.
 - Inertial coupling is not scalar, but vectorial; otherwise "a spinning skater wouldn't feel the centrifugal force".
 It wouldn't be possible to explain the Coriolis effect, which is also a result of the inertial coupling.
 - The claim of GR that spacetime geometry becomes flat Minkowski spacetime far from massive objects is to be questioned.
 The stress tensor and cosomological constant may be ill defined (my claim).
 The further away from the massive objects, the further the stretching of the causal links and the lesser the inertial coupling.
-The spacetime geometry is not flat by default, but rather anti de Sitter-like.
+The spacetime geometry is only flat as long as the matter distribution is flat.
 - Dark matter and dark energy are apparent and the observed discrepancies stems from misunderstandings of how inertia and gravity works and from the questioned presumption of the flat spacetime geometry.

 ### Super nice to get: GRAVITY and GENERAL RELATIVITY